 With DAT RateView, you can compare contract and spot market freight rates on more than 65,000 lanes in North America.
 But sometimes, that's not even the most important thing it can tell you.

-Based on a more than $45 billion in actual transactions, the database offers a wealth of information.
+Based on actual transactions, the database offers a wealth of information.
 Here are 8 data points included in DAT RateView that are just as important as the rate.

 1. The Range